CentauriSoldier/LuaEx/README.md

 ![LuaEx](https://raw.githubusercontent.com/CentauriSoldier/LuaEx/main/logo.png)

+🆆🅷🅰🆃 🅸🆂 🅻🆄🅰🅴🆇❓

-A collection of scripts that extend Lua's functionality.
+Put simply, LuaEx is a collection of scripts that extend Lua's functionality.
+Below is a list of included modules and their descriptions.

+🆅🅴🆁🆂🅸🅾🅽

+Alpha 0.2

+🅻🅸🅲🅴🅽🆂🅴

 All code is placed in the public domain except where otherwise noted.

 # 🅶🅴🆃🆃🅸🅽🅶 🆂🆃🅰🆁🆃🅴🅳